byuflowlab/FLOWFarm.jl/README.md

 ## Documentation

 * Begin with the [quick start tutorial](https://flow.byu.edu/FLOWFarm.jl/Tutorial/).
+* An explanation of how to utilize sparsity can be found in [wind farm struct](WindFarmStruct.md).
 * More advanced topics are covered in the [how-to guide](https://flow.byu.edu/FLOWFarm.jl/How_to/).
 * Theory details, and links, can be found in the [theory](https://flow.byu.edu/FLOWFarm.jl/Explanation) page.
 * Doc strings can be found in the [references](https://flow.byu.edu/FLOWFarm.jl/Reference/) page.